bjnortier/shapesmith.deprecated/INSTALL.MacOSXErlangFromSource.md

 ### Erlang (R140B3)
 Erlang is the language in which Shapesmith is written.

-*Do not install erlang via MacPorts; it is a later non-compatible version!*

 A 32-bit compatible version of Erlang/OTP (R140B3) can only be installed from source.
 It requires these libraries:

 * /opt/local/lib/libpng14.14.dylib